fisharebest/webtrees/modules_v4/README.md

 * `ModuleTabInterface` - adds a tab to the individual pages.
 * `ModuleThemeInterface` - adds a theme (this interface is still being developed).

-For each interface that you implement, you must also use the corresponding trait.
+For each module interface that you implement, you must also use the corresponding trait.
-If you don't do this, your module may break whenever the interface is updated.
+If you don't do this, your module may break whenever the module interface is updated.

 Where possible, the interfaces won't change - however new methods may be added and existing methods may be deprecated.

+Modules may also implement the following interfaces, which allow them to integrate more deeply into the application.

+* `MiddlewareInterface` - allows a module to intercept the HTTP request/response cycle.

 ## How to extend/modify an existing modules